Sweet Noodle Kugel

 4. Spread the cooked noodles evenly in the prepared baking dish.
 Pour the custard mixture evenly over top.
 Cover the dish tightly with aluminum foil and bake for 35 minutes.
 Remove and discard the foil.
 The custard should be just set.
 Sprinkle the streusel topping evenly over the top, making sure to cover all the noodles.
 Bake for 35 to 40 minutes more, until the streusel topping is crisp.
 Let cool for about 20 minutes, then cut into squares and serve.

-5. Make Ahead: The kugel and topping can be assembled and stored separately in the fridge up to a day ahead of time, and then baked before serving.
+5. Make-Ahead/Freezer-Friendly Instructions: The kugel and topping can be assembled and stored separately in the fridge up to a day ahead of time, and then baked before serving.
 (The kugel with the streusel topping may also be fully cooked a day ahead of time and reheated, however the texture will be denser than if baked fresh.
 To reheat, cover with foil and place in a 325°F oven for 25 minutes; remove and discard the foil, and continue baking for 20 to 25 minutes more, or until warm throughout and crisp on top.)
+The baked kugel can also be frozen for up to 2 months.
+Allow it to cool completely.
+Then, wrap it tightly in aluminum foil or plastic wrap and place it in an airtight container or freezer bag.
+When you're ready to serve it, thaw the kugel in the refrigerator overnight, then reheat it in a 325°F-oven until warmed through.

 Nutrition Information